L. L. Zamenhof: Homaranismo

-Work on Yiddish language and Jewish issues
+Yiddish language and Jewish issues

 The Esperanto Lingva Komitato (Language Committee) in 1907.
 Zamenhof is seated in the centre of Esperantists including Louisa Frederica Adela Schafer, Louis de Beaufront and Rosa Junck.

 In 1879, Zamenhof wrote the first grammar of Yiddish.
 It was partly published years later in the Yiddish magazine Lebn un visnshaft.
 The complete original Russian text of this manuscript was only published in 1982, with parallel Esperanto translation by Adolf Holzhaus, in L. Zamenhof, provo de gramatiko de novjuda lingvo (An attempt at a grammar of neo-Jewish language), Helsinki, pp. 9–36.
 In this work, not only does he provide a review of Yiddish grammar, but also proposes its transition to the Latin script and other orthographic innovations.
 In the same period, Zamenhof wrote some other works in Yiddish, including perhaps the first survey of Yiddish poetics (see p.
 50 in the above-cited book).

 A wave of pogroms within the Russian Empire in 1882, including Congress Poland, motivated Zamenhof to take part in the Hibbat Zion, and to found a Zionist student society in Warsaw.
 He left the movement following the publication of Unua Libro in 1887, and in 1901 published a statement in Russian with the title Hillelism, in which he argued that the Zionist project would fail due to Jews not having a common language.